ploomber/jupysql/doc/community/developer-guide.md

 	property=og:locale: en_US
 ---

-# DuckDB # default title
+# DuckDB
 ```

 ##### Hosting images in the repo
-In many cases we won't be using external links as og:image and would use images from our repo, in this case we will store all the static images in "_static" folder under doc folder this will allow us. to access them after the build in the "~/build/_static/" path.
+In many cases, we won't be using external links as og:image; instead, we would use images from our repo.
+In this case, we will store all the static images in the "_static" folder under the doc folder.
+This will allow us to access them after the build at the "~/build/_static/" path.

 Things to keep in mind:

  - Image file should be under 8 MB
- - 1,200 x 630 pixels is the recommended size for og:image, use https://www.drawio.com/ to make the image and store the image in "_static" folder and drawio file in the "assets" folder under doc folder
+ - The recommended size for og:image is 1,200 x 630 pixels.
+Use [https://www.drawio.com/](https://www.drawio.com/) to create the image and store it in the "_static" folder.
+Also, save the drawio file in the "assets" folder under the doc folder.
- - Cross check the image after it is hosted in your browser, ensure it is accessible
+ - Double-check the image after it is hosted in your browser to ensure that it is accessible.